matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

   </div>
 </li>
 <li>
-  <div class="collapsible-header"><a href="http://mattersinmediaart.org/sustaining-your-collection.html#Implement-Fixity">Fixity</a></div>
+  <div class="collapsible-header">Fixity</div>
   <div class="collapsible-body">
     <ul>
       <li>
-       Creating checksums allows you to ensure that a file has remained unchanged.</li>
+       Creating checksums allows you to ensure that a file has remained unchanged.
+For more information, please refer to the <a href="http://mattersinmediaart.org/sustaining-your-collection.html#Implement-Fixity">Fixity</a> section</li>
     </ul>
   </div>
 </li>